learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

-Here in the first quarter of the 21st century, however, "internet" has ceased to be a proper noun as the idea of "internets (of things, of cryptocurrencies)" has supplated the idea of a singular "The Internet."
+Here in the first quarter of the 21st century, however, "internet" has ceased to be a proper noun as the idea of "internets (of things, of cryptocurrencies)" has supplanted the idea of a singular "The Internet."

 For purposes of this tutorial "the internet" refers to the global network which allows (effectively) any computer to find any other computer.